Latest news & info

 Session times can be found here.
 Fees on enquiry.

-Government/Essex childcare funding explained in section 4 of our parent/carer contract here
+Government/Essex childcare funding is explained in our 09.01h ECC Funding procedure

 FAQ's on new funding entitlements for 2 year olds